emissary-ingress/emissary/docs/latest/tutorials/getting-started.md

 ## Before You Begin

-The Ambassador Edge Stack is designed to run in Kubernetes for production.
+The Ambassador Edge Stack is made to run in Kubernetes for production.
 The most essential requirements are:

 * Kubernetes 1.11 or later
 * The `kubectl` command-line tool